UPDATE: Fixed a couple of typos and clarifying text to avoid giving the impression I was critical of the confessed Protestant faith.

 Do you know that wrongdoers will not inherit the kingdom of God?
 Do not be deceived!
 Fornicators, idolaters, adulterers, male prostitutes, sodomites, thieves, the greedy, drunkards, revilers, robbers–none of these will inherit the kingdom of God.

-and the New American Bible:
+and the official version, the New American Bible:

 Do you not know that the unjust will not inherit the kingdom of God?
 Do not be deceived; neither fornicators nor idolaters nor adulterers nor boy prostitutes nor practicing homosexuals nor thieves nor the greedy nor drunkards nor slanderers nor robbers will inherit the kingdom of God.

 1Co 6:9(b) The Greek word translated as boy prostitutes may refer to catamites, i.e. boys or young men who were kept for purposes of prostitution, a practice not uncommon in the Greco-Roman world.
 In Greek mythology this was the function of Ganymede, the “cupbearer of the gods,” whose Latin name was Catamitus.
-The term translated Sodomotes [This was rendered "practicing homosexuals" in the updated text but apparently the footnote was missed in my edition.] refers to adult males who indulged in homosexual practices with such boys.
+The term translated sodomites [This was rendered “practicing homosexuals” in the updated text but apparently the footnote was missed in my edition.] refers to adult males who indulged in homosexual practices with such boys.
 See similar condemnations of such practices in Romans 1:26-27; 1 Tim 1:10. [emphasis mine]

 The Bible Reports: You Decide

 And that is why I stand up for my LBGT brothers and sisters.
 I believe such interpretation is wrong not because of bad exegesis (frankly it’s not) but because of the bigotry and hatred it engenders and gives joy to.
 My Master teaches, “You shall know a tree by it’s fruit.”
 The fruit ain’t good.
-Because God is love and marriage is a public expression of love, to quote this verse to malign such between LGBT persons is proof enough for me that the interpretation is problematic at best, evil at worst.
+Because God is love and marriage is a public expression of love, to quote this or that verse to malign such love not merely sex between LGBT persons is proof enough for me that the interpretation is problematic at best, evil at worst.
 We are supplanting our bigotry for the Word.
 Not good.
 Not good at all.